rwaldron/idiomatic.js/readme.md

     // instead of this:
     if ( foo === true ) ...

-    // ...evaluate like you mean it, take advantage of it's primitive capabilities: if ( foo ) ...
+    // ...evaluate like you mean it, take advantage of built in capabilities: if ( foo ) ...